 Plants do have their natural survival mode and many houseplants go dormant in winter, which makes them grow slower and tolerate a little lower light levels.
 Then again, some houseplants will grow leggy if they don’t get enough light.

-Would you water your plants as often as you would in summer, there is a good change you will overwater and drown your plant.
+Would you water your plants as often as you would in summer, there is a good chance you will overwater and drown your plant.

 Knowing how and when to water your plants is crucial in keeping your plants alive.